 - Note that the statute of limitations for bringing a personal injury claim (via filing a lawsuit, so if you do not settle within 2 years, you must file a lawsuit in court or you lose your right) in the state of Georgia is two (2) years from the date of the injury;

 - If you wait to have medical treatment or you have big gaps between visits to the doctor, it makes your claim more difficult;

 - The use of social media, such as Facebook or Twitter, could hurt your claim in the long run if your posts shows you weren’t really hurt or did not take your claim seriously; and,

 - If you have a catastrophic injury or someone in your family died in a car accident, it is important to investigate the possibility of a defective car, road design, or other causes of the injury or death because there could be more available insurance to cover the extensive costs.

 In sum, bringing a claim for personal injuries sustained in an automobile collision is not always simple.
 Talking to a qualified attorney is imperative to determining what is best for your situation.
-To speak to an Atlanta injury attorney about recovering for personal injuries due to a car accident, please contact the Law Offices of Betty Nguyen Davis LLC at (404) 593-2620 for a free consultation.
+To speak to an Atlanta injury attorney about recovering for personal injuries due to a car accident, please contact The Davis Injury Firm LLC at (404) 593-2620 for a consultation.

 - The Value of Your Automobile Wreck Claim

 - Why Do You Need a Personal Injury Lawyer?

 - Paying Medical Bills Arising From a Car Accident